Jscorz/Gatsby-ContentfulCMS-E-Commerce-Store/README.md

 ## **Tech used:**

-HTML, CSS, Javascript, React JS, Gatsby JS, Graph QL, Contentful CMS
+HTML, CSS, Javascript, React JS, Gatsby JS, GraphQL, Contentful CMS

 ---

 ## **Lesson's learned:**

 This was a good project to learn about some of the optimizations that Gatsby JS provides.
 Gatsby improves upon React app and controls rendering and image-loading times.
 Gatsby also helps with page-routing.
-This was also my first project working with Contentful for a backend, so it was interesting learning how to retrieve data from there with Graph QL queries.
+This was also my first project working with Contentful for a backend, so it was interesting learning how to retrieve data from there with GraphQL queries.

 ---